Azure/azure-functions-on-container-apps/v1-functions-on-containerapps-legacy/FAQ.md

 Currently, only [Container App environment policies](https://learn.microsoft.com/en-us/azure/container-apps/policy-reference#policy-definitions) apply to Functions container apps, such as:
 - [Container App environments should use network injection](https://ms.portal.azure.com/#view/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F8b346db6-85af-419b-8557-92cee2c0f9bb)

-**Note:** Container App-level policy enforcement for Azure Functions will be available soon.

-## 8. Which triggers and bindings are supported?

-### Fully Supported (with auto-scaling):
-- HTTP
-- Azure Storage Queue
-- Azure Service Bus
-- Azure EventHub
-- Kafka Trigger (without certificates)

-### Partially Supported (without auto-scaling):
-All other [Azure Functions triggers and bindings](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=csharp#supported-bindings) work but require manual configuration of minimum replicas.

-## 9. How can I monitor my Functions app?
+## 8. How can I monitor my Functions app?

 Application Insights is fully supported for monitoring and logging your Azure Functions on Container Apps.
+Additionally we have a solid [Observability in Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/observability) and tooling around it.

-## 10. How is billing calculated?
+## 9. How is billing calculated?

 Azure Functions on Container Apps follows the standard [Azure Container Apps pricing](https://azure.microsoft.com/en-us/pricing/details/container-apps/) model with no additional charges for Functions.

-## 11. Which deployment tools are supported?
+## 10. Which deployment tools are supported?

 Deploy Functions on Container Apps using:
 - Azure CLI